-Coupons have been a popular way of getting a discount since 2009 in the online age of getting manufacture coupons, and most cashiers are trained in dealing printable coupons, for the most part.
+Coupons have been a popular way of getting a discount since 2009 in the online age of getting manufactured coupons, and most cashiers are trained in dealing printable coupons, for the most part.

 So, what are coupons?

 They’re little pieces of paper that have value.
-Some can just be used once while others give you discounts for your entire shopping trip!
+Some can be used once, while others give discounts for your entire shopping trip!
 There’s nothing wrong with taking advantage of saving money by using coupons.

 How do I know which store will accept my coupons?

 Most major grocery store chains accept Coupons; there will always be the odd case in local communities where the store may not accept printed coupons.
-Overall, check grocery stores’ coupon policy to find out about coupons they take.
-In this case, you will have to try another store location to see if your coupon can be accepted.
+Overall, check the grocery store’s coupon policy to find out about coupons they take.
+In this case, you will have to try another store location to see if your voucher can be accepted.

 A Cashiers Coupon Inspection

 Walking up to a cashier with a handful of coupons can be intimidating, especially when scrutinizing each coupon.
 But it’s their job.
-They need to make sure everything is correct, or your coupons are deducted from the total.
+They need to ensure everything is correct, or your coupons are deducted from the total.

 Common Problems with Printable Coupons-

-*Offer not printing correctly *Coupon says one per transaction, yet it’s a multiple purchase offer *Stacking offers together are not allowed, coupons are in french, free product coupons, etc.
+*Offer not printing correctly *Coupon says one per transaction, yet it’s a multiple purchase offer *Stacking offers together is not allowed; coupons are in french, free product coupons, etc.

 Many local stores do not accept Printed coupons regardless of their central corporate coupon policy.
 In this case, you can ask to speak to the manager and see if you can better understand why they don’t use their central coupon policy.